-Figure 6: Predicted RAO Values
+Figure 6: Predicted RAO Values.
+Surge, sway, and pitch look almost indistinguishable, while the other three degrees of freedom stray from the true values.
+This is because the true value for these degrees of freedom should be zero.
+Note the scaling on the y-axis is inflated for these degrees of freedom to better show this phenomenon

 Error Analysis

 The robustness of this model is highly important, as the goal of this project was to predict RAOs for any sized vessel.
 To check this, 120 barge sizes were randomly sampled from the model predictions and compared to the true RAO values.
-The RPD and raw error for each datapoint was compared to study the effects of barge size, wave heading, and degree of freedom on the accuracy of the model.
+The RPD and MAE for each datapoint was compared to study the effects of barge size, wave heading, and degree of freedom on the accuracy of the model.

 Figure 7 shows the effect of vessel size on the model’s prediction accuracy.
 The average RPD error was calculated by averaging the RPD error at each evaluated wave frequency for each degree of freedom of the randomly sampled barges.
-As the plot displays, there is no clear trend between these two variables.
+Admittedly, this tends to smooth over abnormalities, but after seeing that the two variable have little correlation, it is assumed that there were few anomalies in the data..
 To assist in the visualization, the weave heading was differentiated by marker type and color.
-By considering the wave direction as well, a weak trend suggests that the 45- and 90-degree waves tended to produce higher results.
+By considering the wave direction as well, a weak trend suggests that the 45- and 135-degree waves tended to produce higher results with lower RPD.
 It is important to note that the error distribution for very small barges is more extreme than for larger barges.
 This promotes the idea that the model will give consistent predictions for larger vessels, although there may be some inaccuracy.
+Note that this does not mean the model will be more accurate for larger barges, but rather that the expected error in the prediction is more uniform.
+This means that a user can assign error tolerances to an output based on the wave heading input, seeing as certain headings have lower errors.

 Figure 8 plots the statistical distribution of the RPD Error by wave direction, broken down into each degree of freedom.
 As shown by the box plots, for the 0-, 90-, and 180- degree wave headings, the model had trouble producing accurate parameters for 3 degrees of freedom.
-These three are not random, but rather correspond with the 3 directions in which the actual vessel response should be 0.
-Because of the way the RPD is calculated, the 0 in the denominator causes the RPD calculation to become large if the predicted value is not exactly 0 as well.
-Figure 9 and Figure 10 expand on this with the Raw Error distributions for the linear and rotational degrees of freedom and show that although the RPD Error may be high, the actual difference between the true and predicted values are negligible.
+These three correspond with the 3 directions in which the actual vessel response should be 0.
+Because of the way the RPD is calculated, the near-0 in the denominator causes the RPD calculation to become large if the predicted value is not exactly 0 as well.
+Figure 9 and Figure 10 expand on this with the MAE distributions for the linear and rotational degrees of freedom and show that although the RPD Error may be high, the actual difference between the true and predicted values are small .

 Figure 11, Figure 12, and Figure 13 all show the distribution of error for each degree of freedom.
 Figure 12 shows that the RPD error for sway, roll, and yaw had the highest relative error.
 This likely stems from the above-mentioned division issue that arises in the calculation of the RPD.
-Figure 12 and Figure 13offer an explanation of the RPD error, by showing that in general, the difference between the predicted and actual RAOs is small.
+Figure 12 and Figure 13explain the RPD error, by showing that in general, the difference between the predicted and actual RAOs is small.